 - Political Theory

-Rafanelli has received a merit grant from Princeton’s University Center for Human Values.
-She graduated Phi Beta Kappa and magna cum laude, with distinction in all subjects, from the College of Arts and Sciences at Cornell University, where she earned a B.A. in Government and Philosophy.
+In 2016, Rafanelli received the Princeton University Center for Human Values Graduate Prize Fellowship, providing a full year of support for dissertation writing.
+Before arriving at Princeton, she graduated Phi Beta Kappa and magna cum laude, with distinction in all subjects, from the College of Arts and Sciences at Cornell University, where she earned a B.A. in Government and Philosophy.